preamble attached >>>

 Information Act (FOIA) (5 U.S.C.
 552), CBI is exempt from public

-or financial information that is customarily treated as private, that
+commercial or financial information that is customarily treated as

-you actually treat as private, and that is relevant or responsive to
+private, that you actually treat as private, and that is relevant or

-comments as CBI.
-Please mark each page of your submission containing
+the submitted comments as CBI.
+Please mark each page of your submission

-CBI as ``PROPIN.''
-The FAA will treat such marked submissions as
+containing CBI as "PROPIN."
+The FAA will treat such marked

-confidential under the FOIA, and they will not be placed in the public
+submissions as confidential under the FOIA, and they will not be placed

-Alexei Marqueen, Aviation Safety Engineer, FAA, 2200 South 216th
+be sent to Alexei Marqueen, Aviation Safety Engineer, FAA, 2200 South

-Street, Des Moines, WA 98198.
-Any commentary that the FAA receives
+216th Street, Des Moines, WA 98198.
+Any commentary that the FAA

-public docket for this rulemaking.
+the public docket for this rulemaking.

 Background

-The FAA received a report of indications found in certain HPT front
+NPRM was prompted by a report of indications found in certain HPT front

 rotating air seals at the rabbet surface where the affected part